 San José (Saint Joseph), the patron saint of carpenters, is the official focus for the festival.
 It all started back in the Middle Ages when carpenters used to hang up planks of wood called ‘parots’ in the winter to support their candles when they were working.
 At the onset of spring these pieces of wood would be burned as a way of celebrating the end of dark, winter working days.
 After a while they began to put clothing on the ‘parot’ and then started to try to make it identifiable with a well-known local personality.
-These became the forerunners of the contemporary ‘ninots’, the enormous cardboard, wooden, polyurethane, Styrofoam, cork, plaster and papier maché figures of today.
+These became the forerunners of the contemporary ‘ninots’, the enormous cardboard, wooden, polyurethane, Styrofoam, cork, plaster and papier-maché figures of today.
 The authorities later decided to link the burning of the ‘parots’ with Saint Joseph’s Day to try to stop it getting out of control!.Nowadays, each neighbourhood has an organising committee, the ‘casal faller’, who raise the necessary finances for constructing the ‘ninots’.
 There is even an area of the city called the ‘Ciutat Fallera’ where whole groups of workers and designers spend months creating all the incredible towering tableaux.
-The ‘ninots’, which are placed at key places throughout the city, are nowadays often cruel satirical lampoons of well-known Spanish and international celebrities or politicians.
+The ‘ninots’, which are placed at key places throughout the city, are often cruel satirical lampoons of well-known Spanish and international celebrities or politicians.

 A Day at the Fallas

 If you decide to go to the Fallas festival prepare for an early start.
-Each day begins with a startling wake-up call called ‘La Despertà’ at the ridiculous time (in Spain) of 8am.
+Each day begins with a startling wake-up call known as ‘La Despertà’ at the ridiculous time (in Spain) of 8am.
 You’ll just love being woken by brass bands marching down the streets accompanied by those preposterously loud firecrackers; which themselves activate car and shop alarms – just to make sure you’re ready for a day’s fun.

 On each night there is a firework display in the old river bed and they escalate in degrees of spectacle until the final night, 19th March, the Night of Fire – ‘La Nit de Foc’.
 This is the famous event when the enormous creations are destroyed.
 Neighbourhoods will have their own ‘falla infantile’ for the children at about 10pm and then, at around midnight, the neighbourhood ‘fallas’ will begin.
 The final, grandest fire, in the Plaza Ayuntamiento, won’t get under way until 1am at the earliest with huge crowds waiting in eager anticipation of the burning.
 The ‘ninots’ will all have been stuffed full with fireworks, the street lights switched off and the firemen will be in position when the 20 to 30 foot models, which took months of painstaking construction, will be razed to the ground.
-Each year, one ‘ninot’ is spared the ordeal – as a result of a public vote: the rest suffer a spectacular fate.
+Each year, one ‘ninot’ is spared the ordeal (as a result of a public vote) whilst the rest suffer a spectacular fate.